gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 ---
-title: "Graphs and the ASGS"
+title: "Graphs and the ASGS - Part 1"
 date: 2020-10-17
 draft: false
 tags: